Tangerine-Community/Tangerine-client-legacy/tests/TestPlan.markdown

     vii.
 Custom validation (done)

     viii.
-Testing if abort and resume work with and w/o randomization (still working on this)
+Testing if abort and resume work with and w/o randomization (w/o randomization working, w/ is having some problems that may be associated with Tangerine))

   b.
 Examining the results and making sure they look right